 Iowa Medical Cannabidiol Program

-The state of Iowa has allowed the use of cannabidiol for severe epilepsy since July 1st, 2014.
+The state of Iowa has approved the Iowa Medical Cannabidiol Program for severe epilepsy since July 1st, 2014.
 However, on May 12th of 2017, the Governor signed House File 524, further developing the program for other medical conditions, including:

 • Cancer (with severe or chronic pain, nausea or severe vomiting, cachexia or severe wasting)